Ryan Murphy (producer): 2018–present: 9-1-1, Pose and Netflix productions

 In 2018, Netflix signed Murphy for a development deal with compensation of $300 million over a period of five years.
 In September 2019, The Politician was released on Netflix to generally positive reviews.
 The series was nominated for two Golden Globe Awards and renewed for a second season, which was released in mid-2020.
 Murphy then co-created the 9-1-1 spin-off series 9-1-1: Lone Star, which premiered on Fox in January 2020.
 In May 2020, Murphy's period miniseries Hollywood was released to mixed reviews.
 Murphy served as co-creator, writer and director for the series.
 In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named him among the fifty heroes "leading the nation toward equality, acceptance, and dignity for all people".
 In 2021, Murphy wrote for and executive produced Halston, a miniseries about the designer Halston starring Ewan McGregor.

 Alongside his Glee co-creator Ian Brennan, Murphy co-created the true crime anthology series Monster (2022–present) for Netflix.
 Initially intended to be a ten-part limited series, the first season was titled Dahmer – Monster: The Jeffrey Dahmer Story (2022) and became one of the most-watched Netflix series of all time.
-The second season, Monsters: The Lyle and Erik Menendez Story, was released in September 2024.
-Both seasons were met with commercial success but mixed reviews, with most critics criticizing the ethics of true crime media and Murphy's approach to the victims.
+The second season, Monsters: The Lyle and Erik Menendez Story, was released in September 2024, and the third season, Monster: The Ed Gein Story, was released in October 2025.
+All three seasons were met with commercial success but mixed reviews, with most critics criticizing the ethics of true crime media and Murphy's approach to the victims.

+In May 2025, FX ordered The Shards, a horror-thriller series based on the semi-autobiographical 2023 novel of the same name by Bret Easton Ellis.
+The series, set in 1980s Los Angeles, follows a teenager who becomes obsessed with a serial killer terrorizing the city.
+Murphy executive produces via Ryan Murphy Productions, with Max Winkler attached to direct and executive produce.
+The cast includes Igby Rigney, Kaia Gerber, Homer Gere, Hayes Warner, Graham Campbell, and Wes Bentley.
+Filming began in November 2025 and wrapped in March 2026.